Big Run Restoration, West Virginia

 The Big Run project is part of Trout Unlimited’s Home Rivers Initiative Potomac Headwaters Restoration Project.
 The stream has suffered habitat degradation in the riparian zone, stream banks and instream due to long-term livestock grazing.
 There currently exists a lifetime grazing allotment on that portion of the Monongahela National Forest that supports Big Run.
 The Forest Service, Trout Unlimited and others have teamed up to work with the allotment holder to fence the riparian zone, create crossings and alternative water sources to completely remove the cattle from the stream.
 Over time, riparian reforestation will stabilize banks and provide vital shade during warm summer months.
 This is the initial project on Big Run.
 Resources have already been secured to move down stream on the Forest and on to private property.
 The project will include informational and educational kiosks and trails that will improve access for anglers and hikers.
 The project will restore 45 acres of riparian forest and enhance 1.5 miles of stream habitat.

-- Project Fact Sheet Big Run, West Virginia
+Trees planted at Big Run, West Virginia